cannc4/Siren/Readme.md

 - As each cell contains a pattern, having a timer duration like 4 seconds doesn't really makes sense if you have 8 steps (i.e. 4/8 seconds per step)

 ## Known Bugs
-- Timer start/stop fails on quick toggle (restart requires)
 - Editing parameters in the patterns fails when timer is active

-- To be listed
+## TODO
+- Config generator
+- boot/shut down server from the interface